Lucas-C/dotfiles_and_notes/misc/Software_Engineering/Teaching.md

 - [katakoda](https://katacoda.com) : Learn new technologies using real environments right in your browser Interactive Learning and Training Platform for Software Engineers Ex playground for Python: https://www.katacoda.com/courses/python/playground
+- [play-with-docker](https://labs.play-with-docker.com): free Alpine Linux Virtual Machine in the cloud where you can build and run Docker containers, through your web browser